LoginRadius/docs/content/blog/get-started-ror/index.md

 # Get Started - ROR

-The tutorial lets you implement LoginRadius user registration, login, profile, and log out to your ROR based application.
+The tutorial lets you implement LoginRadius user registration, login, profile, and log out for your ROR based application.